givensuman/dune-os/DIY.md

 System `flatpaks` can be designated using [flatpak-preinstall](https://www.mankier.com/1/flatpak-preinstall).
 This is a useful way of assigning "default apps" for the OS.
 In the case of Dune, this is basically [GNOME applications](./system_files/usr/share/flatpak/preinstall.d/gnome.preinstall).

 Now we need to configure userland.
 You can do this via `systemd`.
 This will allow us to create "oneshot" services which run on first setup of the system.
 There are examples of this in the [/lib/systemd](./system_files/usr/lib/systemd/system) directory.
+Alternatively, and more conventionally, you can edit `/usr/share/ublue-os/justfile` to define Justfile scripts users can choose to run on their own.

 And that's about it!
 Go nuts.